ibm-cloud-docs/power-iaas/getting-started-PER.md

 A Power Edge Router (PER) is a high-performance router that provides advanced routing capabilities for {{site.data.keyword.powerSysFull}} users.
 {: shortdesc}

 PER improves network communication across different parts of the IBM network.
 The PER solution creates a direct connection to the IBM Cloud Multi Protocol Label Switching (MPLS) backbone, making it easy for different parts of the IBM network to communicate with each other.
+The PER solution consists of two routers that enable an aggregate connectivity of 400 Gbps to each {{site.data.keyword.powerSys_notm}} data center.

 In a PER and enhanced CRN-enabled workspace, you can also define security rules for network traffic control using the network security group feature.
 For more information, see [Network security groups](/docs/power-iaas?topic=power-iaas-nsg).